• Skip to primary navigation

 Above all, consider ordering their cinnamon swirl pancakes with cream cheese frosting.
 It’s like a hybrid cinnamon bun and pancake all-in-one.

-Another option for breakfast lovers in Williamsburg, VA is Mama Steve’s House of Pancakes, which has been family owned and operated since 1956.
+Another option for breakfast lovers in Williamsburg, VA is Mama Steve’s House of Pancakes, which has been family-owned and operated since 1956.
 They also do a mean peanut soup.
 (Only in Virginia!)

 Greene Leafe Cafe (Great Burgers and Salads)

-Greene Leafe Cafe (and The College Delly) are generally known as college bars, but after a recent renovation to make it even more quaint and Good Will Hunting-esque, Greene Leafe Cafe really stepped up it’s menu.
-The burgers and salads here are surprisingly excellent, with huge, filling portions made from local produce.
-The ribs, mac n’ cheese, and calamari are also great.
-Expect fast, casual, friendly service.
+Greene Leafe Cafe (and The College Delly) are generally known as college bars, but after a recent renovation to make it even more quaint and Good Will Hunting-esque, Greene Leafe Cafe really stepped up its menu.

 This pub also has a great selection of cocktails.
 Just be wary of going here at night or around the semester break.
-At those times, the scene is more likely to attract students looking for shooters and shots, if you know what I mean.
+At those times, the scene is more likely to attract students looking for shots, if you know what I mean.
 (It is a college town, after all.)

 The Williamsburg Farmers Market (Loved by Locavores)

-The Williamsburg Farmers Market takes place every Saturday from March to November from 8 AM to Noon on Duke of Gloucester Street between Henry and Nassau.
+The Williamsburg Farmers Market takes place every Saturday from March to December from 8 AM to Noon on Duke of Gloucester Street between Henry and Nassau.
 This award-winning producer-only market showcases some of Virginia’s best seasonal produce.
-Vendors also sell free-range meats (including chicken, beef, bison, pork, clams, oysters, fish, crabs, and prawns), as well as cheese, mushrooms, cut flowers, potted plants, and herbs.

 You can also find fresh baked goods, local honey, confections, sauerkraut and other artisan ferments, handmade soaps, crafts, and more.
-Ultimately, it’s a very well-rounded (if moderately sized) farmers market.
+Ultimately, it’s a very well-rounded (if moderately sized) farmers’ market.

 The market is located in Merchants Square in the heart of historic Williamsburg.
 Each week you can expect over 30 vendors, with frequent live music and occasional chef and Master Gardener demonstrations.